ShanAlam/detective-game/README.md

 # detective-game

-Project used to understand Data Types and How to Manipulate Strings.
+Project used to understand Control Flow and Logical Operators.

 VERY SIMPLE text based application :)